writethedocs/www/docs/include/conf/events/lightning-talks.rst

 * First-time speakers
 * Experienced speakers

-We do this so that we can prioritize people who are new to speaking, and want a chance to get up on stage.
+We do this so we have a mix of first time speakers and experienced.
+It's often easier for experienced speakers to work up a nerve to submit, and we want to give everyone a chance to submit before the deadline.

 Planning: What goes into a lightning talk?
 ------------------------------------------